GivherLLC/givher/content/all-events/screening-interior-chinatown-“generic-asian-man”.md

 eventDescription:
   - paragraph: The story of an Asian-American actor struggling against clichéd roles and stereotypes, both at work and in his personal life.
-  - paragraph: The TCL Chinese Theatre is home to the world's largest IMAX theater and the only movie palace in California with an IMAX Laser projection experience.
+  - paragraph: The TCL Chinese Theatre is the world's most iconic movie palace, hosting over 50 events a year, including premieres and film festivals.
+In 2013, it entered a 10-year partnership with Chinese electronics manufacturer TCL, leading to significant upgrades such as new seating, a digital marquee, and enhanced audio-visual technology.
+Since its opening in 1927, the theatre has been the site of major red carpet events and features the Forecourt of the Stars, showcasing the handprints of Hollywood's elite, solidifying its status as the most famous movie theatre globally.
+boldedEventInformation:
+  - line: Q & A with Special Guests Immediately After the Screening
 detailImage: /uploads/tcl-chinese-theatre-imax-exterior.webp
 postponed: false
 hideEvent: false